thiagoalves-dev/thiagoalves.dev/content/posts/en-us/automated-email-testing-with-laravel.md

 }
 ```

 Simple, right?
-This alone is enough to verify that all the email assembly logic happens correctly.
+This alone is enough to verify whether the email rendering logic is correct or not.
 Both validate the
-return of methods that should fail if something wrong happens.
+return of methods that should fail in case something wrong happens.

 See the result: